 F & B sales average $1000psf and over half of the top grossing establishments are located within one square mile of Uptown.

-The Uptown District is served by trains daily DART light as well as Historic Metal Track McKinney Avenue Trolleys
+The Uptown District is served by three DART lines as well as Historic Metal Track McKinney Avenue Trolleys.

 New metal track trolleys have been integrated with the urban rail system.

 Uptown has the highest multi-family rents in DFW, office rents, and the top hospitality ADR and hotel occupancy rates.

 Uptown and Downtown Dallas collectively, have announced the upcoming development of over two dozen announced hotels.

 Klyde Warren Park has strategically connected Downtown, the Arts District & Uptown.